nitred/nr-wg-mtu-finder/README.md

         # Download test
         iperf3 -c 10.2.0.1 -J -t 5 -i 5 -R
         ```
-    * After each download and upload test, the peer script parses the output and stores the bandwidth results in a bandwidth log file.
+    * After each download and upload test, the peer script parses the output and stores the bandwidth results in a bandwidth log/csv file.
 * Once the peer script is finished cycling through all of its MTU, it sends another `peer/ready` request to the server script and restarts the whole process again with the next server MTU.
-* If the server script is finished cycling through all of its MTUs, then it sends a `SHUTDOWN` signal to the peer script as a reply to the `peer/ready` request.
+* If the server script is finished cycling through all of its MTUs, then it sends a `SHUTDOWN` response to the peer script as a reply to the `peer/ready` request.
 The server shuts down after a short delay as does the peer script.
-* Finally, the user can check the bandwidth log file to see the results.
+* Finally, the user can check the bandwidth log/csv file to see the results.

 ### How is the MTU heatmap generated?